IHaidov/AiSD/README.md

 # AiSD
-This repository is created for tasks and programs from Algorithms and Structure of Data.
+This repository is created for tasks and programs from Algorithms and Structure of Data.  \n Repository structure:
-Repository structure:

 -GRAFY - contains implementation of graph algorithms